yuxin2003/yuxin2003.github.io/_pages/about.md

 My research focuses on **AI-mediated health communication** and **persuasive message design**.
 I am currently interested in

 　　(1) identifying the message strategies and source characteristics that enhance the persuasiveness of AI-generated and algorithmically mediated health information, and

 　　(2) understanding how AI can be used to develop adaptive communication interventions for health and risk management, particularly under conditions of uncertainty.

 Methodologically, my work is primarily grounded in quantitative approaches, including surveys, experiments, and experience sampling.
-My work has published in *Computers in Human Behavior Reports*, and at conferences, such as the annual conference of the International Communication Association (*ICA*) with several paper awards.You can learn more about my research in the [Research](https://yuxin2003.github.io/research/) page.
+My work has published in *Computers in Human Behavior Reports*, and at conferences, such as the annual conference of the International Communication Association (*ICA*) with several paper awards.

+You can learn more about my research in the [Research](https://yuxin2003.github.io/research/) page.

 ---